openharmony/docs/en/application-dev/security/userauth-guidelines.md

    let auth = new userIAM_userAuth.UserAuth();
    ```

 2. (Optional) Obtain the version information of the authenticated object.
-The sample code is as follows:

    ```js
    let auth = new userIAM_userAuth.UserAuth();